Skip to main content

 6 mentions Positive Neutral Negative

-The game's stability is heavily criticized, with users reporting numerous bugs and glitches that hinder gameplay, such as erratic unit movement and issues with loading into matches.
-Many players find the game abandoned in a problematic state, leading to frustration and a lack of enjoyment.
-Overall, the current stability issues significantly detract from the gaming experience.
+The game's stability is heavily criticized, with users reporting numerous bugs and glitches that significantly hinder gameplay, such as erratic unit movement, issues with loading, and problems during PvP matches.
+Many players feel the game is in an abandoned state, leading to frustration and a lack of enjoyment.
+Overall, the current stability issues detract from an otherwise promising concept.

 • “But as of the time I am writing this, this game has been abandoned in a buggy state.”